proycon/clam/docs/source/installation.rst

 explained above should obtain and install all the mandatory dependencies automatically, except for Python itself:

--  python 3.3 or higher (2.7 is also still supported)
+-  python 3.3 or higher (2.7 is not supported since CLAM v3!)
 -  flask
 -  lxml
 -  requests